 In the following example, you set up the user account for a user USER with the access role operator.
 Users with the access role operator are authorized to monitor and set up the device, with the exception of security-related settings.
-To do this, perform the following steps:
+To do this, perform the following steps: □ Create a user account.

-vit h the exception of security-related settings.
-To do this, perform the following steps: Create a user account. ☐ Open the Device Security &gt; User Management dialog. □ Click the ## button.
-The dialog displays the Create window.
-Enter the name in the User name field.
-In this example, you give the user account the name USER. ☐ Click the Ok button.
-To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.
+- □ Open the Device Security > User Management dialog. - □ Click the [₩] button.
+The dialog displays the Create window. - Enter the name in the User name field.
+In this example, you give the user account the name USER. - Click the Ok button. - □ To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.

 Before saving it, the device checks the password according to the policy specified in the Password policy frame.